daattali/beautiful-jekyll/publications.md

 subtitle:
 ---

-Check out [this document](https://docs.google.com/document/d/1i3QrSpbLlRs28Q36Qig6iu1pL7XMSm0XzmdhTXJysk8/edit#) to see our research highlights, and [this document](../Research_Statement.pdf) which contains a research statement summarizing some recent (and future) directions for the lab! <br>
+Check out [this document](https://docs.google.com/document/d/1i3QrSpbLlRs28Q36Qig6iu1pL7XMSm0XzmdhTXJysk8/edit#) to see our research highlights! <br>
 Also, here is a [recent video](https://youtu.be/AZjzndMv9dU?t=54) (February 14, 2022) on some of our work.

 <!--Also, here is a [recent video](https://www.youtube.com/watch?v=YSj4cIFxvhc) (Dec 10, 2021) on some of our work.-->